-HOUSTON – Bracewell LLP A Tulsa County jury determined that an oil and gas exploration company is not liable for alleged unpaid commissions to a land services broker.
+HOUSTON – A Tulsa County jury determined that an oil and gas exploration company is not liable for alleged unpaid commissions to a land services broker.

 Once trial began, Trex’s theme during its case-in-chief was that its managers were professional, competent, and hard-working, and Trex attempted to portray BCF Minerals’ principals as unprofessional and unethical.
 Bracewell completely neutralized this strategy by showing the jury repeated instances in which Trex’s manager’s testimony contradicted the documentary evidence, and by eliciting testimony regarding shockingly inappropriate text messages sent by Trex’s manager.

-During five-day trial, Zeve demonstrated to the jury that Trex had failed to perform its services in accordance with industry standards, and that no commission was owed to Trex because Trex failed to prove that BCF Minerals had generated any net profits on the Kansas acreage.
+During the five-day trial, Bracewell demonstrated to the jury that Trex had failed to perform its services in accordance with industry standards, and that no commission was owed to Trex because Trex failed to prove that BCF Minerals had generated any net profits on the Kansas acreage.

 The jury deliberated for several hours before delivering a verdict rejecting Trex’s claim for its commission and rejecting all remaining tort claims.